 Queries and constraints are expressions with the same structure of rules but with empty head.

 Semantics

-Intuitively, a stable model is a possible view of the world that is compatible with the rules of the program.
+Intuitively, a stable model, also called answer set, is a possible view of the world that is compatible with the rules of the program.
 Rules are therefore seen as constraints on these views of the world.